briandconnelly/nicheconstruct/paper/response_to_reviewers.md

 In natural settings, environmental change is often brought about by exogenous factors (e.g., changing seasons) as well as endogenous factors (e.g., niche constructing behaviors).
 Many of its proponents argue that niche construction can substantially influence the evolutionary process, and this model is our first attempt at identifying how niche construction might play a role in cooperation.
 The distinction that we make in the model between external and constructed environments allows us to directly address the effects of niche construction by comparison with a previous model in which only exogenous factors played a role.
-We see this as a distinct advantage, as identifying and quantifying the selective feedbacks that niche construction introduces could be challenging.
+We see this as a distinct advantage, as identifying and quantifying the selective feedbacks that niche construction introduces could otherwise be challenging.

 We have added a sentence in the Methods to offer motivation for this separation: